ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 This is especially useful for testing (the vehicle must behave correctly even at high tilt angles).
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+Tilt angle (MPC_MAN_TILT_MAX param) increased from 90 to 180 degrees.

 ## Commit #611
 ### Hash